Stop Cold Callers

 A trader must advise you in writing that you can cancel any contract.
 If they don't, they can't hold you to anything in the contract.

-Spam texts are a modern scourge, plaguing our mobile phones with unwanted adverts, often from dodgy companies.
+Spam texts are a modern scourge, plaguing our mobile phones with unwanted adverts and offers, often from dodgy companies.
 But you can fight back, report them, and minimise the number you get.

 There are three main types, and the way you deal with each is different.
-We've done some hardcore research into it, and have a full separate guide to help you in Stop Spam Texts.
+We've done some hardcore research into it, and have a seperate Stop Spam Texts guide to help.

 Blocking spam is a balance.
-There are many software packages that help to do it, but ultimately it's a trade off between losing legitimate emails (like the Martin's Money Tips weekly email!) if they're incorrectly filtered, or keeping more emails and having to manually delete spam.
+There are many software packages that help to do it, but ultimately it's a trade off between losing legitimate emails (like MSE's weekly Money Tips Email) if they're incorrectly filtered, or getting more emails and manually deleting spam.

 Spammers are often one step ahead of the game, making it very difficult to keep a lid on.
 Remember, spam works.
 Someone, somewhere is clicking on it – even if it's just one person in a million, it may mean a spammer makes money.